right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 - Listening ability (able to understand the needs of his pack; making sure the pack knows this)
 - Comfort (making sure he is always comfortable so the pack is able to rest assured of no predators)
 - Slow movements (able to display vulnerability in the face of a predator; he's in control of himself)
-- Ability to solve problems (this

----

-# CHASE HUGHES

-is similar to initiative except with added critical thinking)
+- Ability to solve problems (thisis similar to initiative except with added critical thinking)

 - No need to ever make fun of others.
 Never puts another pack member down.
 Points out the good.